usnistgov/ndn-dpdk/iface/ethface/README.md

 **RxMemif** is a memif-specific receive path, where each port has only one face.
 It continuously polls ethdev RX queue 0 for incoming frames, then labels each frame with the only face ID.

-Port/face setup procedure is dominated by the choice of receive path implementation.
-Initially, the port attempts to operate with rxFlows.
-This can fail if the ethdev does not support rte\_flow, does not support the specific rte\_flow features used in `EthFace_SetupFlow`, or has fewer RX queues than the number of requested faces.
-If rxFlows fail to setup for these or any other reason, the port falls back to rxTable.

 ## Send Path

 `EthFace_TxBurst` function implements the send path.